 Expert in Tax Law and Taxpayer Defence, Trusts law and Trusts disputes

 Geoff Clews is one of the few New Zealand barristers who specialize in acting for clients facing serious tax problems, both civil and criminal.
-He has done so for almost 40 years.
+He has done so for more than 40 years.
 Geoff leads the tax practice at Old South British Chambers, assisted by his colleague in Chambers, barrister Sam Davies.

 Geoff’s practice covers all aspects of tax advice and controversy.
 He advises clients in the course of Inland Revenue investigations.
 He conducts the formal aspects of the statutory tax disputes process.
 He litigates tax and related issues, and defends criminal tax charges, before the Courts at trial and appellate levels.
 His practice also includes trusts related advice, disputes and litigation.